ten-appl3z/p5js-miscellaneous/README.md

 # p5js miscellaneous

-just some devware, experiments, etc made with p5js. if they're good enough, and i still like the concept, i might make a folder for some of them.
+just some devware, experiments, etc made with p5js. if they're good enough and i still like the concept, or if they're of the same general theme, i might make a folder for them.